by Tom Allen

 For truly transformative M&A – the type that seizes on market opportunity, becomes a competitive differentiator and lends itself to business-model improvement – companies need to look no further than the M&A activity of the world’s most dominant technology players.

 Underneath the blockbuster headlines and splashy displays of big cash deal-making lies a rich layer of insight.
-Indeed, with a bit of reading between the lines, observers can trace the M&A rationale of the likes of Facebook, Google and Apple, and will realize there is method behind what can often appear as madness.
+Indeed, with a bit of reading between the lines, observers can trace the M&A strategy of the likes of Facebook, Google and Apple, and will realize there is method behind what can often appear as madness.

 The tech giants of the world are successful by design, not by accident or by virtue of throwing billions of dollars at the latest innovative company and hoping something sticks.
 Deloitte’s Silicon Valley practice leader Garrett Herbert recognizes the strategic imperatives driving M&A at this level, noting: “Rather than viewing M&A as a 'we have excess cash, let's buy something' [strategy], larger companies are looking at it as a tool to jump into a new market or ramp up a new technology quickly. [...]
 M&A can solve time-to-market issues and talent issues far quicker than internal activities can."
 Even these imperatives, which may seem broad, are often intimately connected to critical strategic corporate aims.